Moms Brunch

 If you don't already have the book, I've found a few copies at 2nd and Charles, or you can certainly order online.
 This book has 12 chapters, so it's a little longer than the first.
 With Easter and a few other odds and ends on the calendar, we may need to be a bit creative about our meeting times, but I'm hopeful we can work it out with very few kinks.
 If you're able to get the book before next week, go ahead and read the Intro and Chapter 1.
 If not, come anyway, and we will work through them together.

-May
+Wednesday, May 21

 Book Study & Small Group